Déjà Vu

 I’ve never been in love.

 I’ve been in lust.
 I’ve been captivated.
 I’ve been seduced.
 I’ve been obsessed.
 But I don’t think I’ve ever been in love.
 That probably had a lot to do with how I felt about myself from an early age—it shaped how I behaved with men.
 Men who never really wanted me.
 Not at first, anyway.
+All three of them—womanizers.

 Can’t say that about the end, though—’cause them tables fucking turned every time.
 I made damn sure they did.
 I wasn’t leaving without making my mark.
+They’d still be on my phone to this day—if they weren’t on block!

-That’s not love.
+That’s not love—that’s fucked up!

 I want love.
 I want a companion.
 I may be a little rough around the edges, but not like before.
 The rough I carry now is different—it’s the trauma I’ve survived, my vulnerability.
 That’s all new for me.
 It’s a lot—all of it.